yasirarism/MissKatyPyro/README.md

 * `LOG_CHANNEL` : A channel to log the activities of bot.
 Make sure bot is an admin in the channel.
 * `USER_SESSION` : Session string for Userbot.
 ### Optional Variables
-Check by yourself for optional vars.
+Check by yourself in config files.

-## Deploy (Must Use Docker to Run This Bot)
+## Deploy (Must Use Docker to Run This Bot, since i had make it built in all requirements)

 - Start Docker daemon (Skip if already running):
 ```